Delimited File Destination¶

 - To get a Delimited File Destination object from the Toolbox, go to Toolbox > Destinations > Delimited File Destination.
-If you’re unable to see the toolbox, go to View > Toolbox or press Ctrl + Alt + X.
+If you are unable to see the Toolbox, go to View > Toolbox or press Ctrl + Alt + X.

 - Drag-and-drop the Delimited File Destination object onto the designer.

 The dragged destination object is empty right now.
 This is because the object has not been configured yet.